-Hi, I'm Cynthia, a Peruvian writer, journalist, and editor, covering the outdoors, gender, and culture.
-My reported articles and essays have been published in Write or Die, Yes!
-Magazine, HipLatina, Slay Away, Broad Street Review, and elsewhere.
-I also write short stories and poems that explore gender, solitude in nature, and creepy horror.
+I also write short stories and poems that explore gender, friendship, motherhood, nature, and creepy horror.
 As of late, I’m obsessed with fem-horror and humor.
 Sometimes I dress up as different characters, and perform improv, or stand up when I'm feeling it.

-My writing journey began in Queens, NY, working as a reporter covering community news, green living, gentrification, and other beats.
-I have a BA in Journalism & Creative Writing from Baruch College (CUNY).
-I've lived and worked in polar opposite cities learning how humans are shaped by their social, historical, and ecological landscape.
+My writing journey began in Queens, New York, working as a reporter covering community news, green living, gentrification, and other beats.
+I have a Bachelor in Journalism & Creative Writing from Baruch College (CUNY).

-I've participated in local workshops focused on expanding underrepresented narratives in fiction, CNF, and poetry from Women, BIPOC and LGTBQ+ writers.
+I participate in local workshops focused on expanding underrepresented narratives in fiction, CNF, and poetry from Women, BIPOC and LGTBQ+ writers.
 Through these workshops, I provided written feedback, developmental edits, and learned craft methods.
 I've been a featured short story and poetry reader at The Inner Loop, MoCo Underground, and Vocales Verticales Press, and read my poems at The Writer’s Center, BloomsBar, among others.

-I'm an ESOL teacher in Maryland.
+When not writing, I'm an ESOL teacher in Maryland.

 During off hours, I spy on birds, ice skate, run, and dance kind of funky.